-An employee who does not utilize sick leave in any four (4) month period, beginning with the first day of each month following use of a sick day or portion thereof, shall be credited with twelve (12) hours of vacation time.
+An employee who does not utilize sick leave in any four (4) month period, beginning with the first day of each month following use of a sick day or portion thereof, shall be credited with one additional vacation day.
 Such vacation day shall be taken at a time mutually agreeable to the employee and the department head.